Helen Hodgman

-Helen Hodgman (27 April 1945 – 6 June 2022) was an Australian novelist.
+Helen Hodgman (27 April 1945 – 6 June 2022) was an Australian novelist, who was born in Aberdeen, Scotland and migrated to Australia with her family in 1958.

 She won the 1978 Somerset Maugham Award for her novel Jack and Jill.
 She also won the 1989 Christina Stead Fiction Prize for the novel Broken Words.

 Career

-Hodgman was born in Aberdeen, Scotland.
 On publication of her first novel, British critic Auberon Waugh, referred to her as "a born writer with a style and an elan which is all her own".

 In 1983 Hodgman was diagnosed with Parkinson's disease, which, by 2001 had deprived her of the ability to write.
 She died in 2022 aged 77 in Sydney.